mwpenny/portal64-still-alive/documentation/n64_library_usage.md

 Portal 64 was originally written using Nintendo's proprietary libraries and tools.
 This material is not included in this repository, but ROMs built with it will necessarily contain Nintendo code.
-This is the reason Portal64: Still Alive currently does not distribute compiled ROMs in any form.
+This is the reason Portal 64: Still Alive currently does not distribute compiled ROMs in any form.

 One major goal of this fork is to remove the requirement on proprietary code.
 The most mature open-source option is [libdragon](https://github.com/DragonMinded/libdragon).